Jake Turx: Trump press conference incident

 On February 16, 2017, during President Trump's first solo press briefing, Turx began to ask a question regarding the government's response to an uptick in anti-Semitic threats across the United States.
 Trump cut Turx off as he was attempting to complete his question, and responded negatively, calling Turx a liar and telling him to sit down.
 As Trump responded to the question, Turx attempted to interject, prompting Trump to tell him to be silent.

 Several Jewish organizations, including the Anti-Defamation League and David Harris, the chief executive of the American Jewish Committee, criticized Trump's handling of the incident.

 Following the incident, Turx appeared on several nationwide news programs, including Tucker Carlson Tonight and Anderson Cooper 360, where he stated that it was his impression that the president had misunderstood his question and that he continues to believe that the president is not an anti-Semite, nor are any of his senior staff.
 Turx tweeted, "President Trump clearly misunderstood my question.
 This is highly regretful and I'm going to seek clarification".

-Newsmax Contributor

-In 2021, Terkeltaub was named a political contributor at Newsmax, becoming the first hasidic person to hold such a high-profile position at a prominent news outlet.
+He also appeared on Al Jazeera, The Young Turks, CNN Newsroom with Brooke Baldwin, i24news, NPR's "1A" Show, and Sky News.